 The support parents provide, at home and at school, is important.
 I look forward to meeting all of you and working with you as your child grows.
-It will be exciting to see the new skills you child will acquire throughout the year.
+It will be exciting to see the new skills your child will acquire throughout the year.
 Together we will work to help your child reach his or her highest potential and become a lifelong learner.

 My biggest values as a teacher are balancing academic and social/emotional development, teaching inclusive practices, and building a sense of community in the classroom.
-Communication is very important to me and I want my students and their families to know I am always available.
+Communication is very important to me, and I want my students and their families to know I am always available.
 Together, we make the team to ensure your child's happiness and success.

 In my spare time I love to read, go to the movies, take dance classes, and enjoy all the amazing sights and activities San Francisco has to offer.
-I am also a huge Giants fan!
+I am also a Giants fan!